chrisjshull/square-word-wrap/README.md

-To get started with this bootstrap replace `/__PROJECT.*/` in project and delete this line.
+To get started with this bootstrap:
+1. Replace `/__PROJECT.*/` in project.
+1. Look for other `___` cases.
+1. Create a GH repo, and set the description, link, and pages settings.
+1. Delete this section.

 # __PROJECT_NAME__